Blog | 06/05/25

 To truly empower dementia caregivers, we must understand their needs as well as what barriers they face in their caregiving efforts.

-Partnered with providers and payers (Medicare Advantage, Special Needs and Long-Term Services and Supports plans) data from the program shows caregivers’ top expressed need is their loved one’s health, but the top need uncovered by Care Advocate interactions is for self-care and managing new relationship dynamics with their loved one.
+Data from the first year of the program shows caregivers’ top expressed need is their loved one’s health, but the top need uncovered by Care Advocate interactions is for self-care and managing new relationship dynamics with their loved one.

 Top self-reported barriers getting in the way of performing caregiving duties or making those duties more challenging: